 Harney County Migratory Bird Festival

-Wildlife art shows, kids’ nature fairs, music and book signings are among the highlights.
-Visit the nearby Malheur National Wildlife Refuge and the Pete French Round Barn, built by frontier cattle baron Pete French around 1880.
+Wildlife art shows, kids’ nature fairs including a chance to learn about wild birds, music and book signings are among the highlights.
+This is a chance to visit the nearby Malheur National Wildlife Refuge and the Pete French Round Barn, built by frontier cattle baron Pete French around 1880.

 Attwater’s Prairie-Chicken Festival